 Nkrumah’s mausoleum and a museum showcasing his life were built at the park.
 Makola Market is the city’s vast, colorful bazaar Labadi Beach and Kokrobite Beach are popular seafront spots that offer golden sand and high-energy nightlife

 The capital and the largest city of Tunisia is Tunis which is a fairly clean city when compares to other cities in North Africa hence one of the cleanest cities in Africa.
 The City Council is in charge of keeping the city clean.
 Some attractions include the centuries-old medina and the Bardo, an archaeology museum showcasing Roman mosaics in a 15th-century palace unit.

-It was once one of the fastest developing cities in the world and is the capital city and largest city of the nation.
+It was once one of the fastest developing cities in the world and is the capital city and largest city in the nation.
 The city is under the management of the Gaborone City Council, which has taken many steps to keep the city clean.
-The city is now a sprawling urban centre with almost 300 000 residents and is nearly unrecognisable from the tiny, administrative town it was when the country gained independence.
+The city is now a sprawling urban center with almost 300 000 residents and is nearly unrecognizable from the tiny, administrative town it was when the country gained independence.

 3.Johannesburg (South Africa)

 Another one of the top ten cleanest cities in Africa is Johannesburg; South Africa’s largest city.
 Johannesburg is a modern and prosperous African city with skyscrapers, parks, gardens and residential areas.
 The authorities encourage residents of Johannesburg to volunteer their time to help clean up public spaces.

 The large Soweto Township was home to Nelson Mandela and Desmond Tutu.
 Mandela’s former residence is currently the Mandela House museum.
 Other museums that recount the struggle to end segregation include the sombre Apartheid Museum and Constitution Hill, a former prison complex.